mayerrobert/jmurmel/README.md

 garbage collection c/o Java,
 and compiled Murmel will be optimized by Java's JIT compiler.

+**Goals, Priorities**

+At this time Murmel is a toy project, don't expect it to be an industrial strength Lisp in the near future.

+Murmel is inspired by Common Lisp, i.e. when in doubt try to do it the Common Lisp way.
+It should be easy to port a program from Murmel to Common Lisp, and Murmel knowledge should transfer to Common Lisp.

+Murmel and JMurmel currently have the following priorities:

+* Small language, small implementation, "hackable"
+* Avoid undefined behaviour, throw an error instead
+* When Murmel differs from Common Lisp the differences should be made obvious, i.e. a Common Lisp program should either work in JMurmel or throw an error
+* Compilation and execution speed

 **Status**

 Both the language Murmel as well as the interpreter/ compiler JMurmel currently are work in progress.
+There may be incompatible changes in the language.

 **Copyright**